 - Espero Tua (Re)volta (August 30): 2019 Brazilian documentary on the student protest movement, which had its world premier at the 2019 Berlinale

-Frameout begins on Friday, July 12th, with the last showing on Saturday, August 31st.
-See a film every Friday and Saturday, as per the programme (start times are usually around 9pm or 9.30pm).
+Given the last festival only just ended, I don’t yet have info on next summer’s dates.
+The previous Frameout event began on Friday, July 12th, with the last showing on Saturday, August 31st.
+You could see a film every Friday and Saturday, as per the programme (start times were usually around 9pm or 9.30pm).

-Entry is free (yay!), and you can also get a free audio headset on site for a returnable deposit.
+Entry to Frameout is free (yay!), and you can also get a free audio headset on site for a returnable deposit.

 How to get to Frameout